alphabetical guide to the Rotary

 · International Yachting Fellowship of Rotarians

-Contact details may be found in the current RI Directory and the annual Rotary GB&I Who’s Who When and Where directory.
+Contact details may be found in the current District Directory

-Foundation The Rotary movement’s own charity.
+Foundation is the Rotary movement’s own charity.
 It dates back to 1917 and the vision of Art Klumph, president of the then International Association of Rotary Clubs, predecessor of Rotary International.
 It got a fillip in 1947 when Paul Harris died and much was contributed to Foundation in his memory.
-Today Foundation finances many Rotary programmes including Ambassadorial scholarships, VTT (Group Study Exchange), and Global and District grants.
+Today Foundation finances many Rotary programmes including Scholarships, VTT and Global and District grants.

 Because UK residents cannot covenant gifts direct to the RI Foundation (which is governed by US tax laws), Rotary Foundation UK has been set up to qualify for Inland Revenue reimbursement under Gift Aid.

-Rotarians are also encouraged to name the charity’s Permanent fund as a beneficiary in their wills.
+Rotarians are also encouraged to name the charity’s Endowment fund as a beneficiary in their wills.
 Tell Foundation in writing that you have done so and you become a Benefactor.
-Within Uppingham we undertake to fund our individual donation obligation ($100 pa) through our fundraising activities; this undertaking is recognised in Club Standing Orders.
-The sum credited to Uppingham usually enables us to award a Paul Harris Fellowship every year if we wish to.
+Within Uppingham we undertake to fund our individual donation obligation ($100 pa) through our fundraising activities; this undertaking is recognised in Club Standing Orders although a proportion of our members take personal responsibility for this donation.

-Founder members Those who started off the Rotary Club of Uppingham in 2006.
+Founder members Those who started the Rotary Club of Uppingham in 2006.

 1. Is it the TRUTH?